RaphaelTam/Exploratory_Data_Analysis/ReadMe.txt

 3. my_data.csv - US economic data from 1967 to 2014.
 It is data input to EDA.Rmd and the
 output from get_data.Rmd.

-4. us_population.csv - total US population by year.
+4. us_population1.csv - total US population by year.
 It is data input to EDA.Rmd and output from sum_population.py.
 Data in this file is checked for accuracy against US Census Bureau data online.